 |Media/Entertainment & Arts||$86,500||9%|

 Source: QS TopMBA.com Jobs & Salary Trends Report 2016/17 (www.topmba.com)

 The other trend over the last decade has been in the area of salary equalisation.
 This means that the difference in MBA salaries across geographies is reducing i.e. you could work for an MNC in India (hoping the Indian talent with international credentials and perspectives will help to increase their domestic footprint) and still get a significantly higher post MBA salary compared to what the local employers might offer.

 However, the number of MNC jobs in home countries that pay very high salaries (closer to the $100,000 average in USA) is still quite small.
 [Read this related post: Highest paying jobs in India]

 The reason is that there’s an abundant supply of local MBAs (from lower tier institutions) who are willing to work for a fraction of the salary.
 So it’s difficult for many MNCs to justify paying a premium to the top international B-school grads.

-The key message from recruiters to new MBA graduates is to avoid getting too obsessed with the post MBA salary and look at establishing credibility within the organisation first, gaining new skills and build a long term career plan.
+The key message from recruiters to new MBA graduates is to avoid getting too obsessed with the post MBA salary (Are MBAs really overpaid?) and look at establishing credibility within the organisation first, gaining new skills and build a long term career plan.